Nikhilreddy024/Cognitive-RAG/README.md

 --output_log {path}
 ```

-The Results of Hop-0,Hop-1,Hop-2 and cognitive-Rag approaches are stored in evaluation_results.json
+The metric results of Hop-0,Hop-1,Hop-2 and cognitive-Rag approaches are stored in evaluation_results.json